 It seems as though CBD products are everywhere you look, from healthcare stores to gas stations.
-Like any relatively new industry, it can be difficult to navigate as a consumer.
+Like any relatively new industry, it can be challenging to navigate as a consumer.

-When it comes to CBD oil for dogs, things can be even more unclear.
+For dogs, things can be even more unclear when it comes to CBD oil.
 What product is best?
 How do you choose?
 Is it safe?
 Below you’ll find a few tips on what questions to ask when searching for an effective and safe CBD product for your dog.

 Safety & Ingredients